sf-mud-turtles-2015/phase-2-part-A/part-3/README.md

 ### Completing the App

 Complete as much of this CRUD app as possible in the time allowed.
-If time is running out and it looks like the app will not be completed, continue to work through the releases in order and complete as much as possible.
-Be sure to ask questions, if you find yourself stuck.
+The priority is well-designed functioning code.
+You have until lunch (12:30 pm) then another 90 minutes after lunch (until 3:30) before we go over the problem as a group.
+Please don't work during lunch.
+Be sure to ask questions if you find yourself stuck.

+Push your first solution at 3:30 PM today.

+Pay close attention to the overview of the CRUD app.
+Then over the weekend, refactor your code to meet those standards.
+The phase 2 teachers will meet with you on Monday to discuss your refactored solution.

+All code should be pushed by 9 AM on Monday.

 ## Releases
 ### Pre-release:  Setup